On the Kodaira dimension of maximal orders: Introduction

-We now discuss some aspects to the proof of Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro}.
-In doing so, we also describe some additional results of this paper in some detail.
+Although Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro} provides a partial answer to~\cite[Question 2, p.~427]{BIR}, the following questions remain: \begin{question} Does the conclusion of Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro} hold without the hypothesis that the extension $\FF / \KK$ is Galois? \end{question} \begin{question} Does the conclusion of Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro} hold without the hypothesis that the embedding is effective? \end{question} We now discuss some aspects to the proof of Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro}.
+In doing so, we describe some additional results of this paper in some detail.
 Precisely, to prove Theorem~\ref{Division:Alg:Galois:Embedding:Thm:Intro} we break the problem into two pieces.
-First, we study the nature of ramification under embeddings of division algebras over a fixed centre.
-Second, we extend this result and compare the ramification of a given division algebra $\mathcal{D}$ to that of a division algebra which is a tensor product $\FF \otimes_{Z(\mathcal{D})} \mathcal{D}$, for $\FF$ a Galois extension of the centre of $\mathcal{D}$.
+First, we study the nature of ramification under embeddings of central simple algebras over a fixed centre.
+Second, we extend this result and compare the ramification of a given central simple algebra $\Sigma$ to that of a central simple algebra which is a tensor product $\FF \otimes_{Z(\mathcal{D})} \Sigma$, for $\FF$ a Galois extension of the centre of $\Sigma$.
 In both cases we obtain the desired bound on Kodaira dimension as a consequence of a formula akin to the Riemann-Hurwitz formula.
-For completeness we state these Riemann-Hurwitz type theorems as Theorem~\ref{embedding:main:result1} and Theorem~\ref{R-H-orders:Kod:cor1:main:result} below; we prove these theorems in \S \ref{global:ramification:embedding:formula} and \S \ref{R-H-Brauer} respectively.
+For completeness we state these Riemann-Hurwitz type theorems as { Proposition}~\ref{embedding:main:result1} and Theorem~\ref{R-H-orders:Kod:cor1:main:result} below.